Autism Spectrum Disorders Clinic for Children and Adults

 There’s a lot of talk about autism spectrum disorders (ASD, formerly referred to as autism, Asperger’s and/or PDD-NOS) these days – it’s in the news, in magazines, and seems to be on the rise with children.
 The number of adults diagnosed with ASD is also increasing due to more effective diagnosis.
-If you are concerned about differences in their child’s speech, behavior, and social skills when compared to other children, ASD should be considered.
+If you are concerned about differences in you or your child’s language, speech, behavior, and social skills when compared to other children or adults, ASD should be considered.

-Autism is a spectrum disorder, which means that it affects children in different ways, with varying degrees of severity, and at different times in their development.
+Autism is a spectrum disorder, which means that it affects children and adults in different ways, with varying degrees of severity, and at different times in their development.
 In other words, “If you have seen one person with ASD, you have seen one person”.
 It can include delays in several areas of functioning, including social functioning, communication skills, motor skills, and overall intellectual potential.

 ASD can generally be identified between 18 months and 3 years of age.
 Some parents indicate that their child “doesn’t hear them” or that their child who once had a vocabulary now speaks little to no words at all.
-Other parents note that their child has an area of unusual ability, such as extensive vocabulary or reading skills, for their age level.
+Other adults or children may have an area of unusual ability, such as extensive vocabulary or reading skills, for their age level.
 This can be a perplexing situation for parents who want their children to fit in socially and grow intellectually.
 It an also cause distress for adults who struggle at work, have limited social interactions or may be perceived as somewhat odd or eccentric.

-Children with ASD frequently experience academic interference and executive function difficulties, including:
+Children and adults with ASD frequently experience academic or work interference and executive function difficulties, including:

 - initiating, planning, and perspective taking